A lightweight BFT consensus protocol for blockchains: Weighted consensus protocol

-The \lbft protocol is an application of the general consensus framework from the last section, where delegates only cast prevotes and precommits via the additional information in the block headers.
-The values~$h_{\text{previous}}$ and~$h_{\text{prevoted}}$ in the block header of block~$B_l$ correspond to the delegate~$P$ first proposing block~$B_l$ and afterwards sending the message $\approve(h_{\text{previous}},h_{\text{prevoted}},B_l,P)$.
-However, the transformation of the header information to prevote and precommit messages above contains two modifications compared to the transformation for approve messages in Definition~\ref{def-trans-approve}.
-First of all, we have $k=\max \{h_{\text{previous}}, h_0-1, l - 303\}$ instead of~$k=h_{\text{previous}}$.
-The reason for enforcing $k\geq h_0-1$ is to ensure that the implied prevotes are only for blocks at heights where delegate~$P$ was active.
-We further enforce $k\geq l - 303$ for performance reasons so that it is sufficient to consider the last $303$~blocks when updating the number of prevotes for blocks.
-Note that the parameter~$303$ is chosen due to the fact that a block can be finalized after $302$~additional blocks are added on top (see the liveness proof of Theorem~\ref{theo-lisk-bft-props}), but depending on the ordering of delegates in a round, $201$~additional blocks are not always sufficient.
-Secondly, we have $j =\max\ \{j_1, j_2, h_0-1, l - 303\}+1$ instead of $j :=\max\ \{j_1, j_2\}+1$.
-Again, this ensures that all implied precommits are for blocks where $P$ was active and also for performance reasons all precommits are only for a subset of the last 303 blocks.
-Overall, it is important to note that the prevotes and precommits implied by the transformation above are a subset of the prevotes and precommits implied according to Definition~\ref{def-trans-approve} when instead sending the message $\approve(h_{\text{previous}},h_{\text{prevoted}},B_l,P)$.
+The \lbft protocol is an application of the general consensus framework from the last section, where validators only cast prevotes and precommits via the two additional integers contained in blocks.
+The values~$h_{\text{previous}}$ and~$h_{\text{prevoted}}$ in block~$B_l$ correspond to the validator~$\validator$ first proposing block~$B_l$ and afterwards sending the message $\approve(h_{\text{previous}},h_{\text{prevoted}},B_l,\validator)$.
+However, the transformation of the two integers in blocks to prevote and precommit messages above contains two modifications compared to the transformation for approve messages in Definition~\ref{def-trans-approve}.
+First of all, we have $k=\max \{h_{\text{previous}}, h_0-1, l - \rho\}$ instead of~$k=h_{\text{previous}}$.
+The reason for enforcing $k\geq h_0-1$ is to ensure that the implied prevotes are only for blocks at heights where validator~$\validator$ was active.
+We further require that $k\geq l - \rho$ holds for performance reasons so that it is sufficient to consider the previous $\rho-1$~blocks in the chain when updating the number of prevotes for blocks.
+Note that we require that $\rho \geq 3 \cdot |\validatorSet_B|$ holds for any block~$B$ in the block tree so that~$\rho$ is large enough such that a block can be finalized after $\rho-1$~additional blocks are added on top, i.e., the prevotes and precommits implied by~$\rho-1$ subsequent blocks are sufficient such that a block can reach~$>\tau$ precommits, see the proof of the liveness condition in Theorem~\ref{theo-lisk-bft-props} for details.
+Secondly, we have $j =\max\ \{j_1, j_2, h_0-1, l - \rho\}+1$ instead of $j :=\max\ \{j_1, j_2\}+1$.
+Again, this ensures that all implied precommits are for blocks where $\validator$ was active and also for performance reasons all precommits are only for a subset of the previous $\rho-1$~blocks.
+Overall, it is important to note that the prevotes and precommits implied by the transformation above are a subset of the prevotes and precommits implied according to Definition~\ref{def-trans-approve} when instead sending the message $\approve(h_{\text{previous}},h_{\text{prevoted}},B_l,\validator)$.

 A subtlety of the transformation~\ref{lisk-bft-transformation-b} above is that we consider only the prevotes implied by all blocks up to~$B_{l-1}$ and not the prevotes implied by~\ref{lisk-bft-transformation-a}.
 This is analogous to the transformation for approve messages in Definition~\ref{def-trans-approve}.